 Our guide is here to help beginners make the right decision when it comes to choosing their first instructional.
 As a white belt, with Jiu-Jitsu fresh in your mind you will want to consume as much information as possible, with the main one of those sources being books.
 Beginners will often try to learn every technique going, going beyond the basics after a couple of months assuming they know everything.

 The problem eventually comes when they soon quickly realise that more techniques won’t help but theory will and this is where books can also help.
-With a book you get to dive into the minds of some of the best practitioners on the planet and learn something that you may have not though possible.
-There’s so much more to “knowing” a techniques than to understanding it’s mechanics and principles.
+With a book, you get to dive into the minds of some of the best practitioners on the planet and learn something that you may have not thought possible.
+There’s so much more to “knowing” techniques than to understanding it’s mechanics and principles.

 While books and instructionals are all good to help you learn new techniques, you can’t substitute regular hard training, getting enough sleep and eating right.
-But like you daily supplements you take to keep you body from aching, BJJ books allow you to do the same for your techniques.
-BJJ books are supplements for Brazilian Jiu-Jitsu, the snack to tide you over under you next meal, or class.
+But like your daily supplements, you take to keep your body from aching, BJJ books allow you to do the same for your techniques.
+BJJ books are supplements for Brazilian Jiu-Jitsu, the snack to tide you over under your next meal, or class.

 - Talk about the correct approach to learning, competition, promotions and other common questions while belts normally have

 - Explain the underlying mechanics, concepts and theories in Brazilian Jiu-Jitsu, in a way a while belt can understand

 - Show basic techniques in a wide variety of common situations and positions